 Hydrogen peroxide is a popular cleaning agent and stain remover that you can buy at your local pharmacy/chemist.
 Ammonia- meanwhile- is a highly abrasive cleaning agent, which is why it has to be used in combination with hydrogen peroxide.
 You can purchase ammonia at your local convenience store or supermarket or even just hire a professional if you don’t DIY kind of person.

 Method 1: Using Hydrogen Peroxide and Ammonia

-To effectively remove light rust stains off your terrazzo floors using hydrogen peroxide and ammonia, use the procedure below;
+To effectively remove mild-light rust stains off your terrazzo floors using hydrogen peroxide and ammonia, use the procedure below;

 - First off, ensure that all windows in the room are opened for ample ventilation; as the above-mentioned chemicals contain toxic fumes that may cause serious health problems if this precaution is not observed.
 Alternatively, you can wear a face-mask.